 i) any breach of these conditions; ii) any use made or resale by the Buyer of any of the Goods, or of any product incorporating any of the Goods; and iii) any representation, statement or tortuous act or omission including negligence arising under or in connection with the Contract.

 b) All warranties, conditions and other terms implied by statute or common law (save for the conditions implied by section 12 of the Sale of Goods Act 1979) are, to the fullest extent permitted by law, excluded from the Contract.

-c) Nothing in these conditions excludes or limits the liability of the Company: i) for death or personal injury caused by the Company’s negligence; or ii) under section 2(3), Consumer Protection Act 1987; or iii) for any matter which it would be illegal for the Company to exclude or attempt to exclude its liability; or iv) for fraud or fraudulent misrepresentation.
+c) Nothing in these conditions excludes or limits the liability of the Company: i) for death or personal injury caused by the negligence of the Company nor its servants or agents; or ii) under section 2(3), Consumer Protection Act 1987; or iii) for any matter which it would be illegal for the Company to exclude or attempt to exclude its liability; or iv) for fraud or fraudulent misrepresentation.

 d) Subject to condition 10.b) and condition 10.c) i) the Company’s total liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract shall be limited to the Contract price; and ii) the Company shall not be liable to the Buyer for loss of profit, loss of business, or depletion of goodwill in each case whether direct, indirect or consequential, or any claims for consequential compensation whatsoever (howsoever caused) which arise out of or in connection with the Contract.